filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ```
 nvim /etc/locale.gen
 ```
-Uncomment the your langage and layout of choice
+Uncomment the your language and layout of choice

 Edit the file locale.conf:
 ```